 The U.S. Department of Labor has a longer list of major labor legislation, which can be viewed by clicking here.

 Where things stand

 Following the rise of federal union legislation came a backlash.
 Anti-labor politicians gained power and enacted policies, like the Labor Management Relations Act of 1947, which made it harder to organize and weakened the movement.

 In 1983, unions represented about 1 out of 5 Americans.
 Now, that number has dwindled to 1 out of 10.
 Years of austerity and cuts to the safety net coupled with a massive growth in the U.S.’s productivity have been met with stagnant wages for the very people who create these profits.

 Study after study shows that we can reverse this trend, and it starts with you.

 According to the Economic Policy Institute, a worker covered by a union contract earns 13.2 percent more than a non-union worker with similar education, occupation, and experience.
 The goals of a capitalist society like the one we live in have long hinged on the process of getting the most productivity out of workers for the most profit at whatever cost.
 Well, unions stand at the frontlines on behalf of everyday people, fighting to make sure that we have a voice when management makes decisions about our livelihoods.

-The current reach of labor organizing ranges from a broad set of industries and sectors, from the public to the private, from the post office to legislative staff, from janitors to tech workers.
 The labor movement needs people like you, willing to step up and join the fight for dignity and a voice on the job.
-Come and be a part of it.